How to install a shower curtain rod: A step-by-step guide

 See how it works

+Searching for a quick guide to installing your shower curtain rod?
+Look no further—we’re here to help!
 There are many types of shower curtain rods out there, so it’s important to figure out which suits you.
 In this guide, we’ll tackle the two main types of shower curtain rods: fixed rods and tension rods.

 What’s the difference between fixed and tension rods?